 SMALL CLAIMS PROCEDURE

 Step 1: File Statement of Claim

-Plaintiff begins the lawsuit by filing a sworn Statement of Claim or Complaint.
+Plaintiff begins the lawsuit by filing a sworn Statement of Claim or sworn Complaint.
+This is the form where the Plaintiff tells the Court and Defendant the reason for the lawsuit.